Inference in stochastic differential equations using the Laplace approximation: Demonstration and examples: Evaluation of transition densities

-The reason the naive Laplace approximation of the integral \eqref{eq:bridge-integral} fails, is that the noise intensity $g(x)$ depends on the state variable $x$.
+The naive Laplace approximation of the integral \eqref{eq:bridge-integral} fails because the noise intensity $g(x)$ depends on the state variable $x$.
 Therefore, the state sequence can obtain high transition densities by moving to a region in state space where the noise intensity is low, i.e., near the origin.
 The shorter the time steps are, the more pronounced this bias will be, due to the scaling properties of diffusion, so that the mode of the finite dimensional distributions does not converge to a sensible bridge connecting the end points.
 Thus, an attempt to define a most probable realization of the diffusion bridge in this way will fail.
 Recalling that we, in general, need fine intermediate time steps for the Euler-Maruyama approximation \eqref{eq:EM-transprob} to be accurate, the Laplace approximation must shows consistency as the intermediate time steps vanishes.
 Therefore, we cannot base the Laplace approximation on the mode of the finite-dimensional distribution of the states.
+Although this example concerns computation of transition densities, the conclusion applies to the original estimation problem as well: The Laplace approximation should not be based on the sequence of states, which maximize the posterior probability density.